trangia-alcohol-stove2

 Excellent fuel availability

 Alcohol fuel is available worldwide and most of the time very cheap.
-This makes it a good option for remoter hikes or hiking in less devolved hiking countries.
+This makes it a good option for remoter hikes or hiking in less developed hiking countries.
 A shortlist of fuel that will burn in Trangia stoves are:

 • Methanol